-First formal recognition of the day in Westford came in 1882 when a detachment from Post 115, GAR, came from Groton to join local veterans decorating the graves of comrades.
+First formal recognition of the day in Westford came in 1882 when a detachment from Post 115, GAR, came from Groton to join local veterans in decorating the graves of comrades.
 In the evening, the Graniteville Cornet Band played in the new town hall at evening services.
-Rev. Edwin R. Hodgeman, who later wrote the History of Westford, described the town's participation in the war.
+Rev. Edwin R. Hodgman, who later wrote the History of Westford, described the town's participation in the war.
 He mentioned the women who gave their time in making bandages and carrying for the wounded, and letters of encouragement to the men in service.
+"Hooker's Battle Above the Clouds" was read with "fine effect" and a Captain Palmer described the objects and the organization of the GAR, of which the American Legion and other groups are now a counterpart.